Can I Sell a Car with a Loan on it to a Dealership? [2022]

 We will work with you and your lender to settle the loan and transfer the title to us.
 It may take a little while but once the paperwork is complete and the loan settled, we can pay you the balance if there is any and you’re done!

-If you’re looking to sell your car, we’d love to buy it for a great price!
-Simply fill in the form below and we’ll get back to you ASAP!Â
+If you're ready to sell your car in Southern Ontario, we'd love to buy it! simply fill in the form below to get started.